James-Yu/LaTeX-Workshop/README.md

 Security-first maintenance, including active review and corrective updates.

+For a concise summary of the security measures in this fork and the risks they are intended to reduce, see [Security Hardening Summary](./docs/security-hardening.md) or [セキュリティ対策サマリー](./docs/security-hardening.ja.md).

 Security review is performed with enterprise use cases in mind, but adopters remain responsible for their own validation, deployment decisions, and incident handling.

 > [!IMPORTANT]